 Family Program at Clearbrook Treatment Centers

 Those who have loved ones with addictions can understand that substance abuse affects more than just the individual.
 Addiction is a disease that takes over a person’s life and affects not only their well-being but also the well-being of their friends and families.
 From strained relationships to toxic family systems, one family member’s drug or alcohol problem can wreak havoc on everyone who’s involved in their life.
-Fortunately, our family program at Clearbrook Treatment Centers in Pennsylvania and Massachusetts offers support for families of addicts so they can cope with the effects their loved one’s substance abuse had on them.
+Fortunately, our family program at Clearbrook Pennsylvania and Clearbrook Massachusetts offers support for families of addicts so they can cope with the effects their loved one’s substance abuse had on them.

 Addiction and Family Dynamics

-As a Clearbrook drug rehab with locations in Pennsylvania and Massachusetts, we understand that because addiction affects more than just the individual, family drug counseling is needed to help addicts and their loved ones heal.
+As a Clearbrook drug rehab with several locations, we understand that because addiction affects more than just the individual, family drug counseling is needed to help addicts and their loved ones heal.
 Family members may harbor feelings of guilt, shame, anger, and mistrust resulting from their loved one’s addiction, leading to poor mental health for the person’s friends and family members.
 If not addressed, these feelings can become more severe and contribute to a tear in the family.
 Not addressing these negative feelings with the help of a family program can result in a toxic home environment or broken or unhealthy relationships between the addict and their loved ones.
 Drug counseling for families of the addicted is necessary for the family to move forward together.

 One of the biggest contributing factors to long-term sobriety is having a strong support system back home.
 When addicts in recovery lack the love and support from their family and the people they’re closest to, it’s heartbreaking and a problem that can discourage them from continuing their recovery.
 Rebuilding your life after battling addiction can be difficult if the people you love aren’t there to help.
 Family can be the best source of support these individuals need to succeed as they transition from rehab to everyday life.
 Many family members aren’t necessarily unwilling to help their loved ones, but they’re just lost on what to do.
 We support families of addicts with our family program by educating them on addiction and teaching them ways they can assist their loved ones in their addiction recovery.

-Substance Abuse Family Support at Clearbrook MA and PA
+Substance Abuse Family Support at Clearbrook

 While medically monitored detox and treatment programs focus on the addict, our family program offers support for families of drug users.
 This program enhances the recovery of the addict while also promoting healing within the family as a whole.
 Our program offers family addiction counseling and opportunities for the addict and their loved ones to openly discuss their struggles and concerns.
 By offering counseling for family members of drug addicts in a safe environment, we can prevent hurtful discussions and similar dramas from getting in the way of recovery.

-At Clearbrook Treatment Centers Pennsylvania and Massachusetts, our family program for addiction provides help for families of addicts and those undergoing drug or alcohol treatment.
+At Clearbrook Treatment Centers, our family program for addiction provides help for families of addicts and those undergoing drug or alcohol treatment.
 This program is one of the several therapy options we provide to ensure that our patients receive all the support they need for a lifetime of sobriety.
 Our family program at Clearbrook includes individual therapy sessions where families can speak to our licensed therapists individually to voice their concerns.
 We also offer group therapy sessions during which the individual and their family can discuss any unaddressed hurts and ways to move forward.
 Loved ones will also learn more about addicts’ conditions and the best ways they can contribute to their recovery at home.
 Enabling and codependent behaviors are major contributors to addiction and relapse, so families must receive the necessary education to best support their loved ones.

 Families are encouraged to take advantage of our Clearbrook Family Programs during their loved ones’ residential drug treatment.
 Our help for parents of substance abusers is offered three weekends a month, beginning at 5:50 p.m. on Fridays and ending at noon on Sundays.
 Because not all loved ones are blood relatives of the individual, we also offer our family services to those who are just as close to our patients and can benefit from our program.